-This Spaghetti Squash (Air Fryer) is the perfect healthy and low carb dinner recipe.
+This cheesy Air Fryer Spaghetti Squash is a great healthy and low carb dinner recipe.
 It takes less than 30 minutes to roast the squash in the air fryer and comes out perfectly caramelized and tender.
-I like to top the spaghetti squash boats with a mixture of cheeses, garlic, and herbs for a healthier and easier take on alfredo.

 - Easy, healthy, & low carb comfort food dish